 Slurp on Some Chicken or Bone Broth

-Contrary to popular belief, our bodies need a certain amount of sodium to function well.
-Try sipping on some chicken or bone broth (don’t choose the low sodium varieties), as it’ll help you rehydrate and replete the amount you lost.
+Contrary to popular belief, our bodies need a certain amount of sodium and other electrolytes to function well.
+Try sipping on some chicken or bone broth (don’t choose the low sodium varieties), as it may help you rehydrate and replete the amount you lost.
 “Broth is also gentle on the stomach when you might not have much of an appetite,” says Gans.

 Try Herbs like Schisandra

 For some, lack of mental clarity or brain fog might be the worst part of getting through a hangover—especially if it’s a workday.
-Rose recommends trying out Schisandra, an herb that may enhance your cognitive function.
-“You can find it in Focus ($42 for a box of 12), a drink by Elements that not only contains Schisandra but also lion’s mane, which contains minerals that could have been lost during urination—you'd want to replace those—and citicoline, which may improve your ability to pay attention,” she adds.
+Rose recommends trying out Schisandra, an herb that might enhance your cognitive function: “You can find it in Focus by Elements that not only contains Schisandra but also lion’s mane, which contains minerals that could have been lost during urination—you'd want to replace those—and citicoline, which may improve your ability to pay attention,” she adds.

 Eat a Nutritious Breakfast